LongingForHome/Kaltura-Embedded-Events/README.md

 * 🧩 ***Entries, categories, and scheduleEvents*** - entries, categories, and scheduleEvents are Kaltura API objects.
 An *[entry](https://developer.kaltura.com/api-docs/service/baseEntry)* is an archetype.
 Various *entry* implementations include live streams, rooms, and media.
 We'll be using all three of these in this guide.
 A *[category](https://developer.kaltura.com/api-docs/service/category)* is used as an organizational concept allowing you to associate multiple entries together.
 Categories can also be used to enforce permissions, or entitlements, to govern access to entries.
 In Kaltura applications, categories are commonly surfaced as Channels.
-In this guide, we'll use categories to organize sessions into events, or tracks.
+In this guide, we'll use categories to organize sessions into events, or tracks, and to allow access to the session page for attendees.
 A *[scheduleEvent](https://developer.kaltura.com/api-docs/service/scheduleEvent)* is a type of wrapper for an entry that allows specifying additional attributes like startDate, endDate, organizer, and others.

 ## 🚀 Getting Started